 Initially created for those with cerebral palsy, it was designed to test muscle control, accuracy and coordination.
 It is now played by athletes with many disabilities, as well as those with none.

-As the game evolved to include more athletes, so boccia equipment has evolved too and these days ramps, tape measures and boccia ball sets for hard surfaces, or lawns, are available.
+As the game evolved to include more athletes, so boccia equipment has evolved too and these days ramps, tape measures and boccia ball sets for lawns, are available.

-The sport was introduced to the UK in the early 1980s.
+The sport was introduced to Great Britain in the early 1980s.
 It is now played at all levels from recreational right up to Paralympic standard.
-It made its Paralympic debut in New York in 1984.
-It is still a part of the Summer Paralympic games with South Korea having the biggest haul of gold medals with a total of 9 across the various classifications.
+The International Paralympic Committee introduced boccia in New York at the 1984 Paralympic Games.

 Boccia is now played in over 50 countries worldwide, and there are clubs and leagues springing up across the globe all the time.
 Whether as a player, coach, fan or volunteer, there’s never been a better time to get involved with boccia.

 Sport is a great way to socialise and meet new people, as well as being a fun and exciting way to build confidence, social skills and friendships.
+Of course, it helps to keep you fit too!
 If you would like to get involved but don’t necessarily want to play, there are always opportunities for volunteers to assist clubs in all manner of ways.

-Volunteers are the lifeblood of amateur sport and boccia is no different so, whatever you want to do, however you want to get involved, boccia clubs up and down the country are just waiting to greet you.
+Volunteers are the lifeblood of amateur sport, and boccia is no different so, whatever you want to do, however you want to get involved, boccia clubs up and down the country are waiting to greet you.